 - They establish why taking the next step is beneficial

-- They create a sense of urgency and immediacy
+- Create a sense of urgency and immediacy.

 Your CTAs don’t have to have all of the traits listed above to be highly effective.
 In fact, some of the characteristics may not be appropriate depending on what you want your visitors to do.